 Most organizations have recognized that attempting Customer 360 within a CRM application is a road to nowhere.
 CRM cannot be the single-source-of-truth for all customer data.
 Companies still spend tons of consulting time, add dozens of fields to the lead, contact and account objects, install multiple add-on applications in the hope of getting there.
 Although some people have bought into Master Data Management (MDM) as a panacea, others still keep trying to push the boundaries of CRM.
 There are many reasons why.
-Most would say they aren't able to afford the cost, complexity and IT resources required by traditional legacy on premise MDM tools.
+Most would say they aren't able to afford the cost, complexity and IT resources required by traditional legacy on-premises MDM tools.

 Top three reasons that come to my mind as to why extending CRM for Customer 360 doesn’t work are: